Learn the essentials needed to care for your senior loved one with our Compassionate Caregiving course.

 Being social is essential for good health.
 Living alone makes you more prone to social isolation, which, in turn, can lead to depression.
 Luckily, both types of care can help prevent social isolation and depression.

 In-home caretakers offer companionship.
-You might play cards together, talk about the news, do daily crafts, or practice memory activities.
-Some may help with transportation, going to the movies, catching up with friends, or attending church together.
+You might play cards together, talk about the news, do daily crafts or practice memory activities.
+Some may help with transportation, going to the movies, catching up with friends or attending religious activities together.
 Staying in the same neighborhood keeps friends and regular activities close by.
 Plus, you can still enjoy family get-togethers at home, where everyone already feels comfortable.

-When you hear the phrase “assisted living,” you may initially think of bingo, holiday parties, and group outings.
-In an ALF, you live near your peers—sort of like back in your college days.
-There are shared meals, organized social events, art classes, and group trips.
+When you hear the phrase “assisted living,” you may initially think of bingo, holiday parties and group outings — and you’re not wrong!
+In an ALF, you live near your peers, sort of like back in your college days.
+There are shared meals, organized social events, art classes and group trips.
 With so many people nearby, it’s easy to connect with others and fulfill social needs.

 Safety

 No matter where you live, you want to be safe.
-Assisted living communities were created to keep seniors safe, and they have accessible senior-friendly housing, security, and 24-hour personal care services.
+Assisted living communities were created to keep older adults safe, and they have accessible senior-friendly housing, security and 24-hour personal care services.

 FYI:

-FYI: Is safety a top concern for you or your loved one?
-Check out SeniorLiving.org’s senior safety guide!
+FYI: If safety is a top concern for you or your loved one, check out SeniorLiving.org’s senior safety guide!

 Convenience